 Editor, modify as shown via Word track changes using D0.3 as the baseline

 antenna connector: The measurement point of reference for radio frequency (RF) measurements in a station (STA).
-The antenna connector is the point in the STA architecture representing the input of the receiver (output of the antenna) for radio reception and the input of the antenna (output of the transmitter) for radio transmission.
-In systems using multiple antennas or antenna arrays, the antenna connector is a virtual point representing the aggregate output of (or input to) the multiple antennas.
-In systems using active antenna arrays with processing, the antenna connector is the output of the active array, which includes any processing gain of the active antenna subsystem.
+The antenna connector is the point in the STA architecture comprising a) a receive antenna connector representing the input of the receiver (output of the antenna) for radio reception and b) a transmit antenna connector representing the input of the antenna (output of the transmitter) for radio transmission.
+In systems using multiple antennas or antenna arrays, the antenna connector is a virtual point representing the aggregate output of (and input to) the multiple antennas.
+In systems using active antenna arrays with processing, the transmit antenna connector or receive antenna connector is respectively the input or output of the active array, which includes any processing gain of the active antenna subsystem.

+NOTE 1—The receive antenna connector and transmit antenna connector might be the same measurement point.

+NOTE 2—In contexts in which transmission or reception is the subject, “antenna connector” is an implicit reference to the transmit antenna connector or receive antenna connector, respectively.

 CID 455